cavra/Achievement-Tracker/README.md

 - [x] Program is not drowning in unncessary comments

 ## Notes
 This program assumes that all Players, Games, Victories, and data relationships are guaranteed to exist before being operated on.
+Also, due to an environmental error, pushing to git had previously messed up my indentation.
+After triple checking, I believe I have solved the problem and corrected the indentation.
+Should any line be misaligned, please tell me and disregard.
+While it may not affect the functionality of the program, it makes the code harder to read.
+And if I have an opportunity to enhance my program, I will always take it.